gigascience/gigadb-website/docs/INSTALL.md

 download and install Vagrant using the appropriate installer or package for your platform which is available from the [Vagrant download page](https://www.vagrantup.com/downloads.html).
-There is no need to install any software for Chef-Solo since Vagrant will automatically do this for you.
+There is no need to install any software for Chef-Solo since the base Vagrant VMs that we will be using to deploy GigaDB on will come with Chef pre-installed.

 The virtual machine we will use to host a test version of GigaDB is provided by [VirtualBox](https://www.virtualbox.org) which is free